mawinkler/uptonight/README.md

       4. Minimum fraction of time observable for the object.
 The default value of 0.8 means that the given objects must be within your constraints for at least 80% of astronomical darkness.
       5. Moon separation in degrees.
 4. Filter the remaining objects to fit within the size and fraction of time observability limits.
-5. Add the Sun, Moon, and planets if observable.
+5. Add the Sun, Moon, and planets (bodies) if observable.
 6. Create plot and report.
+7. Calculate the maximum altitude for the bodies.
+8. Report the bodies separately.

 The plot contains all objects within the given constraints during your possible observation period.
 The distance between the points represents 15 minutes of time.

-The report includes the following information:
+The report for the objects includes the following information:

 - Your configured observatory location
 - The observation period for this night of astronomical darkness